yahoo/elide-doc/pages/guide/v5/04-analytics.md

 The Aggregation data store supports a configurable caching strategy to cache query results.
 More details can be found in the [performance section](/pages/guide/v{{ page.version }}/16-performance.html#aggregationdatastore-cache).

+### Bypassing Cache

+Elide JAX-RS endpoints (elide-standalone) and Spring conrollers (Spring) support a Bypass Cache header ('bypasscache') that can be set to `true` for caching to be disabled.
+If no bypasscache header is specified by the client or a value other than `true` is used, caching is enabled by default.

+Swagger endpoints (JSON-API) and GraphQL schemas are also scoped by the `bypasscache` header.
+They disable caching based on the value of `bypasscache` header.

 ## Configuration Validation

 All Hjson configuration files are validated by a JSON schema.
 The schemas for each file type can be found here: